-I’ll begin by saying that Rutgers-Newark is becoming a national model of how a major research university can engage with its urban community and use its diversity to advance teaching and research.
+I’ll begin by saying that Rutgers University-Newark is becoming a national model of how a major research university can engage with its urban community and use its diversity to advance teaching and research.
 The American Council on Education (ACE), which represents the interests of all American institutions of higher education, has had a leadership development fellows program for many years.
 The fellows attend three, weeklong, intensive seminars in which they study issues of higher education to prepare them to become the future deans and presidents of universities.
 ACE fellows have for many years analyzed case studies of hypothetical institutions.
-Last year, the leaders of the fellows program decided, for the first time ever, to study an actual institution, and they selected Rutgers-Newark.
-To date, Rutgers-Newark is the only institution ACE fellows have studied.
-In late August, all of the current ACE fellows spent a full day on our campus to inaugurate a four-month study of Rutgers-Newark that they will complete in early January.
+Last year, the leaders of the fellows program decided, for the first time ever, to study an actual institution, and they selected Rutgers University-Newark.
+To date, Rutgers University-Newark is the only institution ACE fellows have studied.
+In late August, all of the current ACE fellows spent a full day on our campus to inaugurate a four-month study of Rutgers University-Newark that they will complete in early January.

 Sparked by the fellows' visit, an editorial appeared in The Star-Ledger in early September which read, in part:

-"The Newark campus of Rutgers University has something to teach the world … [Rutgers-Newark] has built on its multicultural strengths to better connect with Newark and ensure a healthy dynamic between university and community … The campus also is the place to be to see the world of the future … [Rutgers-Newark] is nothing less than a model mosaic, showing us, and the world, how we fit together."
+"The Newark campus of Rutgers University has something to teach the world … [Rutgers University-Newark] has built on its multicultural strengths to better connect with Newark and ensure a healthy dynamic between university and community … The campus also is the place to be to see the world of the future … [Rutgers University-Newark] is nothing less than a model mosaic, showing us, and the world, how we fit together."

 In March, at ACE's upcoming national conference, I will be participating in a session, along with representatives from two other universities, which will highlight how our respective institutions balance the tensions between access and quality in higher education.
 So the word is indeed spreading.